 - All medication must be kept in the health room.
 Students may not carry medicine of any kind or keep the medicine in their lockers or desks.
-Exceptions to this policy may be granted providing that the parent/guardian obtains a written request from the student's licensed prescriber and approval from the principal.
 Students needing to carry and self-administer asthma inhalers and/or Epinephrine auto-injectors will be permitted to do so upon receipt of the self-administration authorization forms completed by the parent/guardian and the licensed prescriber each school year. - It is the expectation of the District that the parent/guardian or adult authorized by the parent/guardian deliver the medications to the nurse.
-It is also the responsibility of the parent/guardian or adult authorized by the parent/guardian to pick-up any remaining medication from the nurse. - It is the responsibility of the student to report to the nurse at the time the medication is to be given. - All medications require both written parent/guardian consent and written authorization from the licensed prescriber.
+It is also the responsibility of the parent/guardian or adult authorized by the parent/guardian to pick-up any remaining medication from the nurse. - It is the responsibility of the student to report to the nurse at the time the medication is to be given. - All medications require both written parent/guardian consent and written authorization from the Pennsylvania licensed prescriber.
 Medication orders must be presented to the nurse in writing, with an original signature, or an authorized electronic signature of the licensed prescriber.
-Written parent/guardian consent and written authorization from the licensed prescriber for medication administration is required each school year, and also each time a change in medication type, dosage, or time of administration occurs throughout the school year. - Over-the-counter (nonprescription) medications require both written parent/guardian consent and written authorization from the licensed prescriber.
+Written parent/guardian consent and written authorization from the licensed prescriber for medication administration is required each school year, and also each time a change in medication type, dosage, or time of administration occurs throughout the school year.

+• Over-the-counter (nonprescription) medications require both written parent/guardian consent and written authorization from the licensed prescriber.